jdi-testing/jdi-light/Documents/element_design.md

 ### 4: Incorporate Element Locators
 - **Locators:** Define how the element will be located in the DOM.
 Choose the most stable locators to ensure reliable tests.
 - **Methods for Locators:** Decide how the element can change its locators if needed, to make the custom element flexible and reusable in different contexts.
+- **NB** ***When using XPath locators***, it's essential to be mindful of their scope within the DOM.
+By default, an XPath expression is evaluated in the context of the entire document, which can lead to selecting unintended elements if the DOM contains multiple elements that match the given expression.
+To constrain the search to just the descendants of a specific root element, always start the XPath with a period (.) to indicate the current context.

 ### 5: Design for extensibility
 - Consider how the element can be customized or extended.
 Users of your framework might need to adjust the default behavior or appearance.